iotaledger/qupla/README.md

 This repository will provide:
 * Qupla source code parser
 * Qupla interpreter
-* Qupla to Abra tritcode translator (mostly done)
+* Qupla to Abra tritcode translator
 * Qupla Debug Info tritcode generator
-* Qupla JIT compilation (TBD)
+* Qupla JIT compilation (to be re-added, needs fixing first)
-* Qupla Verilog generator (mostly done)
+* Qupla Verilog generator (outdated)
-* Qupla to YAML translator (mostly done, thanks lunfardo)
+* Qupla to YAML translator (outdated)
-* Abra tritcode interpreter
+* Abra tritcode emulator
-* Abra tritcode Verilog generator (mostly done)
+* Abra tritcode Verilog generator (outdated)

 Set the working folder while running to the resources folder for now.
 Or move the resources folder somewhere else so you can add your own Qupla project modules and set the working folder to that location

-Command line expects names of project module(s) to be loaded.
+The command line contains a mix of command line arguments that can be options, module names, and expressions.
+Options begin with a dash.
+Undefined options will be ignored.
+Any argument that contains an open parenthesis '(' will be processed as an expression.
+Anything else is interpreted as a module name and should match a folder name in the working folder that contains the Qupla files for that module.

-Current command line flags
+Current command line options

--abra  Emits Qupla/Abra tritcode transformation as commented Qupla source text in resources/Abra.txt
+- -2b
+  Use 2b trit encoding when emitting Verilog code (default)

+- -3b
+  Use 3b trit encoding when emitting Verilog code

+- -abra
+  Generate Abra tritcode from the compiled Qupla source code.
+The Abra tritcode will also be written as an Abra psuedo-code source text file in Abra.txt

+- -config
+  Generates a configuration file that can be loaded into an FPGA for the first function that is passed as an expression.

+- -echo
--echo  Echoes back the current code tree as Qupla source
+  Echoes back the current code tree as a single Qupla source code text file in Qupla.txt

+- -eval
--eval  Runs all eval statements
+  Runs all eval statements

+- -fpga
--fpga  Emits Verilog HDL for further compiling to FPGA as resources/Verilog.txt (requires -trit)
+  Emits Verilog HDL for further synthesis to FPGA in Verilog.txt (requires -trit)

+- -math
--math  Special test flag to verify results of specific math functions
+  Special test flag to exercise specific math functions and verify their results

+- -test
--test  Runs all test statements (unit tests)
+  Runs all module test statements (unit tests)

+- -tree
--tree  Generates a textual representation of the Qupla code tree
+  Generates a textual representation of the Qupla code tree in QuplaTree.txt

+- -view
--view  Start QCM viewers for every environment
+  Start QCM viewers for every environment in the Supervisor to be able to track effects

+- -yaml
--yaml  Generate YAML from Qupla into resources/Qupla.yml
+  Generate YAML from the compiled Qupla source code to Qupla.yml

 Example of Java compilation and running Qupla on Windows command line after extracting sources into \Qupla folder: